The Six (film): Production

 The idea of making a film about Titanic's Chinese passengers was originally suggested to Jones by Steven Schwankert, a marine historian who had collaborated with him on the 2013 documentary The Poseidon Project.
 According to Schwankert, Jones was initially skeptical about covering a subject as well-documented as Titanic, but the question of how so little was known about the six Chinese, compared to the other survivors, stuck with them.
 "These were the only guys amongst those 700 that no one had ever claimed.
 They just completely disappeared.
 Why did they get ignored?" he told the Washington Post.
 Historian Renqiu Yu, who participated in the production of The Six, notes that the pervasive Anglo-Saxon perspective of Titanic has allowed little room for survivors such as the Chinese.

-Early in production, the filmmakers found Tom Fong (方國民), who claimed to be the son of survivor Fang Lang (Wing Sun Fong; 方榮山).
+Early in production, the filmmakers found Tom Fong (方國民), who claimed that his father Wing Sun Fong (方榮山) was one of the Chinese passengers identified as "Lang Fang".
 Fong did not learn his father had been on Titanic until after Wing Sun Fong's death in 1985 and was able to verify the story with the help of the filmmakers.
 The filmmakers were able to trace other survivors, including Lee Bing, who settled in Ontario, Canada, and Chang Chip, who died in London in 1914.
 All eight were found to have come from Taishan, in Guangdong province, China.

 The filmmaker's initial focus on Titanic shifted as their research uncovered more about what happened to the survivors in the years after 1912, with Jones noting the effect that their experiences still had on their families and communities over a century later.
 "Titanic was part of a much bigger story about race and immigration that is still playing out today," he told Variety.

 The Six received international media attention in 2017, when a concept trailer went viral.
 The majority of filming would take place in 2018–2019, with James Cameron recording an interview and coming on board as executive producer later in production.